selketjah/selketjah.github.io/_posts/2019-02-04-humans-vs-computers.md

 ---

 Humans vs Computers, the first book I read in 2019 and it was an excellent choice!
-This book is a collection of (horror) stories about software failures.
+This book is a collection of (horror) stories about software design failures.
 There are 4 themes in the book:
 * Names
 * Addresses
 * Numbers